plasmidhq/plasmid/README.md

 ## Setup

-To try Plasmid, checkout the resposiotry and run the plasmid package.
+To try Plasmid, checkout the repository and run the plasmid package.
 Plasmid requires Twisted to run.

 	python -m plasmid